notnyt/beaglebone/README.md

 # To set the state of the pin
 GPIO.digital_write(:P9_12, :OUT)

-# Analog pins do not require setup, we can read at any time
+# Analog pins do not require setup, and can be read at any time
 AIN.read(:P9_33)

 # PWMPin.new becomes